JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

 - **Cassandra**: A distributed NoSQL database designed for high scalability and fault tolerance.
 - **Apache Kafka** (with KRaft): A distributed streaming platform used for building real-time data pipelines and streaming applications.
 - **Control Center**: A comprehensive management and monitoring tool for Apache Kafka clusters, providing insights into cluster health, performance, and security.
-- **Schema Registry**: A centralized repository for managing Avro schemas used in Kafka topics, ensuring data compatibility and consistency across different services.
+- **Schema Registry**: A centralized repository for managing Avro schemas used in Kafka topics.
-- **Docker**: A platform for developing, shipping, and running applications in containers for ease of deployment and scalability.
+- **Docker**: A platform for developing, shipping, and running applications in containers for ease of deployment.

 ## Usage